-Judge Campbell grants requests for oral argument when it is appropriate.
+Judge Campbell grants requests for oral argument when it is appropriate or when it would be beneficial.
 Judge Campbell may order oral argument even in the absence of a request from a party in he concludes that oral argument will be beneficial.